-The Network File Service (NFS) server contains user's home directories, project directories, and software directories.
-Home and project directories can be used to store frequently used items such as source code, binaries, and scripts, and both are accessible from all interactive NICS resources.
+The NFS server contains user's home directories, project directories, and software directories.
+Home and project directories can be used to store frequently used items such as source code, binaries, and scripts.
+NFS is accessible from all NICS resources except Kraken compute nodes.

 High Performance Storage System (HPSS)

 HPSS is the archival mass storage resource jointly operated by NICS and the Oak Ridge Leadership Computing Facility (OLCF).
 For long-term storage, user's can transfer data to HPSS from Kraken or Nautilus.
 Please see the HPSS documentation on using the HSI and HTAR utilities for storage in HPSS.